Prospective Students

 What courses do we recommend you take if you are not eligible to apply to the major your first semester at Cal?

-• Media Studies 10: Introduction to Media Studies – This course is a must if you have not taken an approved equivalent at your other school before fall 2020 or are not taking Media Studies 10 at UC Berkeley during Summer Sessions 2023.
+• PRIORITY: Media Studies 10: Introduction to Media Studies – This course is a must if you have not taken an approved equivalent at your other school before fall 2020 or are not taking Media Studies 10 at UC Berkeley during Summer Sessions 2025.

 • A major elective–an approved concentration elective or upper-division elective (numbered 100 – 199) from any of the three concentrations.
 See Courses: Courses by Term.